angular/angular/aio/content/guide/http.md

 ### Using interceptors for logging

-Because interceptors can process the request and response _together_, they can do things like time and log an entire HTTP operation.
+Because interceptors can process the request and response _together_, they can perform tasks such as timing and logging an entire HTTP operation.

 Consider the following `LoggingInterceptor`, which captures the time of the request, the time of the response, and logs the outcome with the elapsed time